shahsohil25/codingChallenge/readme.txt

-Current Folder Stores all workable solutions.
+Current repository has all workable solutions.

 To run angular application -